Cepher-Bible/Kjv-Style-Covenant-Just/LXX-NT/README.md

 **Next**: NT-Quotation database (2,041 anchors) or Anabaptist theological application?
 ```

-**Final Score: 9.8/10** – Exhaustive edition belongs front-and-center in repo.
-The case doesn't just hold; it dominates.

 Citations:
 [1] The Septuagint and the Masoretic Text: A Comparative Primer https://gramineummare.substack.com/p/the-septuagint-and-the-masoretic